Dementia ServiceYou are here: Home ยป Dementia Service

 Our aims are to:

-• share information with families and caregivers about the disease trajectory of dementia in order to better prepare them for their caring role
+• share information with families and caregivers about dementia in order to better prepare them for their caring role

 • reduce hospital admissions for people living with dementia